armazopu/armazopu.github.io/install-shadowsocksr-teddysun-script.md

 We will use shadowsocksr-csharp, release ShadowsocksR-win-4.9.0, as our client.

-For >= Windows 8 or with .Net 4.0, use ShadowsocksR-dotnet4.0.exe.
+* For >= Windows 8 or with .NET 4.0, use ShadowsocksR-dotnet4.0.exe.
-For <= Windows 7 or with .Net 2.0, use ShadowsocksR-dotnet2.0.exe.
+* For <= Windows 7 or with .NET 2.0, use ShadowsocksR-dotnet2.0.exe.

 After you launch ShadowsocksR-win-4.9.0, the icon to open the ShadowsocksR control panel is in the system tray, which is at the bottom right of your Windows desktop.
 Right-click on it, then select **Servers** > **Edit Servers**.
-Enter the values from your server configuration.
+Enter the values that match your server configuration.

 ![ShadowsocksR edit servers](ss797.png)

 Click **OK**.

-Now open Firefox.
+Now open your browser.
+We will use Firefox as an example.
 Since ShadowsocksR defaults to Global mode, there is no need to change the proxy settings in Firefox itself.

 Check your IP address on a site such as [https://ipchicken.com](https://ipchicken.com)